muhammad-fiaz/logly.zig/README.md

 </div>

-A production-ready, high-performance structured logging library for Zig with a clean, simplified API.
+A production-grade, high-performance structured logging library for Zig, designed with a clean, intuitive, and developer-friendly API.

 ## Features